hyssostech/sketch-thru-plan-sdk-net/samples/ScenarioSample/README.md

 }
 ```

-XXXXXXXXXXXXXXXXXXXXXXXXXX
-NOTES: timeout may not interrupt the op - cancellation does not extend to side effects
-Interrupted ops may still continue - no real means to cancel

-XXXXXXXXXXXXXXXXXXXXXXXXXX
+NOTES: due to the asynchronous nature of STP's processing, it is expected that additional actions may still
+be performed after cancellation has been triggered.
+These are generally side effects of processing started in the app, but that are still percolating
+throughout multiple STP services for completion.

 ## Joining a loaded scenario / session

 `JoinScenarioSessionAsync()` retrieves the current STP scenario content and gets it loaded into
 a local app.
-The app's usual Symbol and Task event handlers are invoked, as if the symbols had just been
+The app's usual Symbol and Task event handlers (e.g. `_stpRecognizer.OnSymbolAdded`,
+`_stpRecognizer.OnTaskAdded`) are invoked, as if the symbols had just been
 received from STP as a result of some user action on the UI.

 ```cs